pythonanywhere/flask-tutorials/tutorial-2.md

 ...which means that you no longer need to import `generate_password_hash` at the top of the file.

-The `load_user` function needs to be changed to check the database:
+The `load_user` function needs to be changed to check the database instead of the dictionary:

     @login_manager.user_loader
     def load_user(user_id):
         return User.query.filter_by(username=user_id).first()

-What we're doing here is using SQLAlchemy to query the database, and get the first item that has the given username.
+What we're doing here is using SQLAlchemy to query `users` table in the database, and get the first item that has the given username.
 It will return `None` if there is no user with the given username.

 Finally, we need to change the code in `login` to check the list of users from the database.
-Where we currently have
+Where we currently have this code that uses the now-non-existent dictionary:

     username = request.form["username"]
     if username not in all_users: